Skip to Content

 The last visit will also involve collecting personal health information again (including; weight, waist and hip circumference, body fat percentage and blood pressure).Blood pressure will be recorded at every visit.

 What happens at Visits 2-5

-At the completion of your 2.5 hr visit you are welcome to eat and drink as normal (this will be provided).
-We will have DVDs available for viewing also to help pass the time , or you may wish to bring your own laptop, book etc.
+At the completion of your 2.5 hour visit you are welcome to eat and drink as normal (this will be provided).
+We will have DVDs available for viewing also to help pass the time.

 What happens between Visits 2-5

 You will be asked to keep your diet and lifestyle as constant as possible throughout the study and to refrain from engaging in any strenuous physical activity (walking is fine) or consumption of alcohol in the 24-hour period prior to each test session.
-You will also be asked to avoid the active test foods/extracts for at least seven days prior to the first test session and throughout the duration of the test period (including avoiding other teas and formulations where the extracts may be present.
-A list of such foods/teas and formulations will be provided to you).
+You will also be asked to avoid the active test foods/extracts for at least seven days prior to the first test session and throughout the duration of the test period, including avoiding other teas and formulations where the extracts may be present.

 The research team understands that some of the information that we are collecting is very sensitive and it will be treated as such.
 Only the research team and you, the participant, will have knowledge of your personal information.